Language Specification

 Resource ID Syntax

-Resource IDs always start with the @ symbol followed by a path to your asset file (without the file extension).
-The reason for not specifying extension is that you should be able to change the actual file type without breaking anything (e.g. from .jpg to .png).
+Resource IDs always start with the @ symbol followed by a path to your asset file (including the file extension).

 Basic Path-Based Resource IDs